schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 In this chapter we will improve our program further by making it sense a marker, at the end of the runway, and then turn back by a certain amount of degrees and at a particular speed, and try to re-establish contact with the line and follow it all the way back to the start.

-We will use therefore the proximity sensor like we have seen earlier.
+We will use therefore the proximity sensor as we have seen earlier.

 Editing the program of the previous chapter we will need to create first a variable named "distance" and then modify the program until we have it like this: